hbkworld/streaming-spec/complex_types.md

   "dataType" : "struct",
   "struct": [
     {
-      "name" : <member name>
       <member description>
     },
       ...
     {
-      "name" : <member name>
       <member description>
     }
   ]
 }
 ~~~~

-- `name`: Each struct member has a name.
-- `<member description>`: The type of each struct member.
-Can be a base type, array, or struct
+- `<member description>`: Description of a struct member.
+Can be a base data type, array, or struct